Baloch people: Afghanistan

 Rug weaving is a common profession among the Baloch tribes of Afghanistan.
-Balochi rugs, floor coverings made by the Baloch, are often sold in the Herat local market and global market.
+Balochi rugs and floor coverings are sold in the Herat local market as well as worldwide.
 Needlework and handicrafts are the art of Baloch women in Afghanistan.
-Baloch women wear clothes called "Za Asteen Guptan", which are designed on Baloch needlework and embroidery.
-Keeping and breeding camels, as well as holding camel riding competitions in Nimroz province, is popular among the Baloch.
+Baloch women wear clothes called "Za Asteen Guptan", which are designed with Baloch needlework and embroidery.
+Owning and breeding camels, as well as holding camel riding competitions in Nimroz province, is popular among the Baloch.

-In the fall of 1978, Balochi was recognized as an official language of Afghanistan, alongside Pashto and Dari.
+In the fall of 1978, Balochi was recognised as an official language of Afghanistan, alongside Pashto and Dari.
 A weekly newspaper in Balochi began publication in September 1978.
-The Baloch Council of Afghanistan is a Baloch socio-cultural organization that celebrates Baloch Culture Day every year.
+The Baloch Council of Afghanistan is a Baloch socio-cultural organisation that celebrates Baloch Culture Day every year.

-The government of Afghanistan (Before the Taliban came to power) has never employed the same level of brutality against its own Baloch like Pakistan, but it has always been implacably opposed to any suggestion of Baloch separatism.
+The government of Afghanistan has always been implacably opposed to any suggestion of Baloch separatism.
+Since the fall of Kabul in 2021, the Taliban has been accused of having anti-Baloch bias.

 Ghulam Mohammad Lalzad Baloch, Mohammad Naeem Baloch, are some of the notable Baloch people in Afghanistan.

 Oman

 Baloch account for 20% of Oman's population, a total of around 1 million people and the largest non-Arab community in Oman.
-The first modern army of Oman was exclusively Baloch, and even today around 40% of Omani Army consists of Baloch people.
+The first modern army of Oman was exclusively Baloch, and even today around 40% of the Omani Army consists of Baloch people.

-the Baloch have been well integrated in political life in Oman. the Baloch hold positions in many high-ranking jobs and have played a significant role in the progress and development of Oman.
+The Baloch have been well integrated into Oman political life.
+The Baloch hold many high-ranking jobs and have played a significant role in the progress and development of Oman.

 India

 There are around 300 Baloch families living in Mumbai, numbering about 1,500 individuals.
 They are scattered across the outer western suburbs and ghettos of Mumbai's metropolitan area.
-The vast majority of them belong to a working class background, having little formal education, and are employed as manual labourers or drivers.
+The vast majority of them belong to the working class background, having little formal education, and are employed as manual labourers or drivers.